amir-danesh/rpc-http-based-exceptions/README.md

 }
 ```

-It is mostly useful when you are working with gateway or other services that communicate with RPC, but need Standard HTTP responses.
+It is mostly useful when you are working with gateway or other services that communicate with RPC, but need standard HTTP responses.